BethSequera/Machine_Learning-Project/README.md

   - Years

 ### Compiling, Training and Evaluating the Model
- - The model consit of one hidden layer with total for with 5 nodes run for 100 epochs was used to create the model and activation method *relu* .
-After compling the model it accuracy score 95%.
+ - The model consists of one hidden layer with total of 5 nodes and the model and activation method is *relu* .
+After compling the model with 100 epochs, the accuracy score was 95%.
  - The model at the beginning gave 100% accuracy but after using the *Standard Scaling* method the accuray was 95%.

 ## Data Visualization